benizi/ConscientiousProgrammer/content/post/2015-12-04-24-days-of-hackage-2015-day-4-wreq-web-client-programming-with-notes-on-lens-and-operator-syntax.md

 `lens`.
 Is `set lens newValue object` so much worse to write or read than `object & lens .~ newValue`?

+## (Update of 2014-12-12) Thinking compositionally

+One thing that is unfortunately lost if you use pipeline application operators such as `&` is the *compositionality* that underlies the power of lenses.
+So here is a refactoring of `eventsOptions` that shows how to best think of what we are doing, which is creating a "builder" and applying it:

+{{< highlight haskell >}}
+eventsOptionsRefactored :: GroupId -> Options
+eventsOptionsRefactored groupId = builder defaults where builder = eventsOptionsBuilder groupId

+-- | Recall: type is sugar for GroupId -> (Options -> Options)
+eventsOptionsBuilder :: GroupId -> Options -> Options
+eventsOptionsBuilder groupId =
+  set (param "page") ["10"]
+  . set (param "order") ["time"]
+  . set (param "status") ["upcoming"]
+  . set (param "group_id") [groupId]
+  . set (param "format") ["json"]
+{{< /highlight >}}

+Note the separation of concerns here: instead of thinking of building an `Options` object as

+- starting with a default
+- successively applying an extra setting to it

+we think of

+- creating an options builder through composition
+- applying the builder to the default

+Partial application in functional programming is used here to implement the builder pattern: `eventsOptionsBuilder` takes one argument, and returns an `Options` transformer of type `Options -> Options`.

 ## Code golf?

 To illustrate both the up sides and down sides of using operators (but